CognitiveModeling/InteractiveClimateMuseum/readme.md

 - FeedPointerState(PointerState)
   - feed the given pointer into the handler (browser), i.e.
-  - if the pointer is 2-dimensional, calls MapPointerToBrowser() in script PointerUIMesh that converts the 2-dimensional coordinate from the screen-space to a browser-space coordinate
+  - if the pointer is 2-dimensional, calls MapPointerToBrowser() that converts the 2-dimensional coordinate from the screen-space to a browser-space coordinate
-  - if the pointer is 3-dimensional, calls MapRayToBrowser()  in script PointerUIMesh that converts the 3-dimensional ray from the world-space to a browser-space coordinate
+  - if the pointer is 3-dimensional, calls MapRayToBrowser()  that converts the 3-dimensional ray from the world-space to a browser-space coordinate
   - if the given pointer is the current one / not (compares IDs) and if there